cosmos/game-of-stakes/RULES.md

 These are the rules for playing Game of Stakes.

 They can be updated at anytime.
-Rule changes will be commited here and notifiactions will occur on [Riot](https://matrix.to/#/!hEuEYSWKomxnWlSKqi:matrix.org?via=matrix.org&via=matrix.bitple.com&via=t2bot.io)
+Rule changes will be commited here and notifiactions will occur on [Riot](https://matrix.to/#/!hEuEYSWKomxnWlSKqi:matrix.org?via=matrix.org&via=matrix.bitple.com&via=t2bot.io).

+This document is the only authoritative set of rules, superseding all prior announcements.

 ## Victory Criteria